kokoaespol/ChocoAPI/CONTRIBUTING.md

 # Contributing file

-Thanks you for contribute to this "little" project for our club at ESPOL.
-If you are interested on suggest new functionalities you can do this with an issue, all new things are welcome!!.
+Thank you for contributing to this "little" project for our club at ESPOL.
+If you are interested on suggesting new features, you can do so with an issue.
+We welcome all suggestions!

 ### New Contributor guide